Beyond Prompting: Context Engineering for Production-Grade AI

 Ricardo Ferreira

-Lead, Developer Relations @Redis, Expert in Distributed Systems, Databases, and Software Development, Previously @AWS, @Elastic, and @Confluent
+Principal Developer Advocate @Redis, Expert in Distributed Systems, Databases, and Software Development, Previously @AWS, @Elastic, and @Confluent

-Ricardo leads the developer relations team at Redis.
+Ricardo serves as Principal Developer Advocate at Redis.
 He built a successful career in DevRel, working for companies such as AWS, Elastic, and Confluent.

 Read more